 "No, I do not believe so.
 I don't think he ever learned to look for deception.
 It is possible he sensed it though."

 "Will you tell him?"

 "I won't lie to him."
 Ayeka scrunched her nose a little.
 "I can't really.
 He would sense a lie from me, but then I have no particular reason to bring it up either.
 I was just curious as to why?"

-"Did you know that your are perhaps the only person other than Great Grandmother to notice and she happily plays along.
-It was a fun game to chase Ranma all over.
+"Did you know that you are perhaps the only person other than Great Grandmother to notice and she happily plays along.
+It was a fun game to chase Ranma.
 Who knew that some would actually take the old laws seriously?
 It caused a bit of a mess back home which is part of the reason Great Grandmother left, and part of the reason I got my curse."

 Ayeka remembered vaguely Shampoo's cursed form but the few memories were laced with such a menacing feel.
 "Yes, becoming a cat must have made things interesting with Ranma."